cd-chan/BIS15W2025_group10/README.md

 Our process involves:
 1. **Data Cleaning** – Formatting dates, separating movies from TV shows, separating directors and stars, and ensuring a tidy dataset.
 2. **Data Analysis** – Examining patterns in ratings, longevity, and audience reception.
+Original analysis was done in /draft_scripts.
 3. **Shiny App Development** – Creating an interactive web application to visualize and explore key insights dynamically.
+Analysis from /draft_scripts was combined into `Shiny_App.Rmd`.

 ## **Data Description**
 - The original dataset is `movies.csv` in /data.